 Operations in the On-Demand Economy: Staffing Services with Self-Scheduling Capacity

 Motivated by recent innovations in service delivery such as ride-sharing services and work-from-home call centers, we study capacity management when workers self-schedule.
-We assume that agents determine for themselves whether or not to work in a given period.
-The service provider thus seeks to maximize its profit (revenue from served customers minus capacity costs) over a horizon.
+Our service provider chooses capacity to maximize its profit (revenue from served customers minus capacity costs) over a horizon.
 Because demand varies over the horizon, the provider benefits from flexibility to adjust its capacity from period to period.
 However, the firm controls its capacity only indirectly through compensation.
 The agents have the flexibility to choose when they will or will not work and they optimize their schedules based on the compensation offered and their individual availability.
 To guarantee adequate capacity, the firm must offer sufficiently high compensation.
 The goal of this paper is to examine how a firm that allows its agents to self schedule solves this problem.

 Keywords: strategic servers, on-demand economy, independent capacity, distributed systems, service operations, Uber